abdobody2040/Eventmanger/replit.md

 ## Recent Changes

-### August 12, 2025 - Environment Migration and Bug Fixes
+### August 12, 2025 - Environment Migration and Performance Optimization
 - ✅ Successfully migrated application from Replit Agent to standard Replit environment
 - ✅ Removed all hardcoded credentials and configuration values from source code
 - ✅ Implemented environment-variable-only configuration with python-dotenv support